- Student Services

 Hello!
 My name is Lisa Mullen.
 I am originally from Rothschild, WI (Go Packers!).
 I received my Undergraduate Degrees in Physical Education, Health and DAPE from Winona State University in 1989.
 I taught Physical Education at Goodview and Rollingstone Elementary Schools for 2 years then transferred to the old Winona Middle School for 9 years.
 I received my Master’s Degree in School Counseling from WSU and in 2000 began my counseling career at the new Middle School.

-I work with 6th grade and 8th graders (A-M).
-However, I do serve all students for personal & academic needs.
+I work with students whose last names begin with A-K. However, I do serve all students for personal & academic needs.
 I facilitate many of the support groups offered through the Counseling Office, as well as advisor for Student Council and one of the Coordinators for WEB.
 I also serve on the WMS PBIS Committee and the District Suicide Task Force.
 In addition, I coordinate academic and behavioral 504’s for 6th and 8th graders.

 Personally, I enjoy kayaking, skiing, hiking, working out, traveling on my motorcycle and spending time with family and friends.